mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 The `Filters` tab contains all available filters.
 They are not automatically generated, and need to be manually changed to reflect any additions or removals.

 The interface of this tab does not allow for an easy way to apply a filter to the visualised images and see the results.
-The option to apply a filter could be provided by adding buttons for each filter and importing the Python module in C++, to run the actual processing.
+The option to apply a filter could be provided by adding buttons for each filter, but that would also require to import the Python module in the C++ code to run the actual processing.

 The user will also not be able to see the results without switching to the `ROI etc` tab, which does the visualisation.